Updated May 2025. Originally published June 2024.

 6) Virtualization, Clustering, and Load Balancing

-While on the topic of server consolidation, virtual servers are great ways to avoid overloading a physical server unit.
-Virtual servers offer opportunities to isolate and run legacy apps, which is a unique advantage that could make all of the difference if you rely on older software.
+While on the topic of server consolidation, virtual servers are a great way to avoid overloading a physical server unit.
+Virtual servers offer opportunities to isolate and run legacy apps, which is a unique advantage that could make all the difference if you rely on older software.

 7) Email and IP Telephony

 Where are you hosting your communications solutions?
 Are they a part of your on-site infrastructure, or are they deployed through a cloud-based solution?
-Either way, it’s important to keep in mind the internal bandwidth of doing such a thing, as well as what happens to your business if your vendor’s cloud solution goes down.
+Either way, itโs necessary to keep in mind the internal bandwidth requirements for VoIP and unified communications, as well as what happens to your business if your vendorโs cloud solution goes down.
+For most SMBs, Microsoft 365, Teams calling, and cloud UC platforms deliver higher resiliency, better cybersecurity, and simplified management when appropriately integrated into your database infrastructure design.

 8) Manage Print Services